 Even though I grew up in Arizona, I had never been to Camp Verde.
 I had driven near or through it, but never stopped.
 I had no idea how much history lies there.

 It’s just about an hour from Phoenix, Flagstaff, Prescott, and Payson.
 Camp Verde sits off the banks of the Verde River, which makes it a perfect destination for canoers and kayakers.

-There are so many great kid friendly things to do in Camp Verde; but the whole family can enjoy Camp Verde as well.
+There are so many great kid-friendly things to do on Camp Verde, but the whole family can enjoy Camp Verde as well.

 Where to Stay in Camp Verde, Arizona

 We were completely clueless when it came to looking for a place to stay.
 But one thing stood out and that was that people went there to camp, enjoy nature and relax and lay low.

 My husband is not the camping type, and I don’t think we’re quite ready to pile ourselves, father in law and two young kids in an R.V.
 So, we did some searching and discovered this cute place called Verde Ranch RV Resort.
 At first I thought it was an R.V. resort but then I realized that they also offered cabins.
 Large cabins.
 Large enough to fit the whole family!

 Our cabin at Verde Ranch RV Resort was the cutest!
 It had 2 bedrooms and a loft with a bed.
 The kids absolutely loved it!